Saba is a sophomore at Harvard College in Cambridge, Massachusetts.

-She first started studying women in history when she was accepted as an intern at the New Historia under Women's Studies Professor Dr. Walker.
-Once she started studying Sedigheh Dolatabadi, she started to truly love, cherish, and appreciate her background because of Dolatabadi's amazing accomplishments.
-Inspired by The New Historia and Sedigheh Dolatabadi, Saba created iFeminist in order to allow her writers/readers to feel empowered by their identity.
+She first started studying women in history when she interned at the New Historia under Women's Studies Professor Dr. Walker.
+Once she started studying Sedigheh Dolatabadi, felt energized and impassioned to celebrate her Iranian American background because of Dolatabadi's amazing accomplishments.
+Inspired by The New Historia and Sedigheh Dolatabadi, Saba created iFeminist in order to allow iFeminist writers/readers to feel empowered by their identity.

 Saba's work can be found on the "Our Discoveries" page!